mdbloice/Labeller/README.md

 ## Usage

 1. Install _Labeller_ using `pip install labeller` from the command line
+2. Navigate to the directory where you wish to create your web application.
+This directory should contain a subdirectory named `images` that contains the images you wish to label
-2. Run `python -m labeller class_1 class_2 ... class_n` in a directory containing your images in a subdirectory named `images`, where `class_1 class_2 ... class_n` is a list of your class names.
+3. Run `python -m labeller class_1 class_2 ... class_n` where `class_1 class_2 ... class_n` is a list of your class names
-3. Run `python -m flask run` to start the web application.
+4. Run `python -m flask run` to start the web application

 Example: